Body Care Menu Icon

 Hair Color

-Easy Application: Comes with all necessary tools, including a color cream, developer cream, gloves, and a nourishing treatment for post-color care.
+● Easy Application: Carebeau Keratin Hair Color Cream comes with all the necessary tools, including color cream, developer cream, gloves, and a nourishing treatment for post-color care, ensuring a hassle-free hair care experience.

 Formulation